Belmont desalination plant

 Greenhouse gas emissions from desalination will be incorporated into Hunter Water’s Carbon Strategy.

-Artist impression of belmont desalination plant
+Artist impression of desalination plant

 Progress report